Lartsch/FediAct/README.md

 **Is this safe to use?**

 > This project is open source.
 Anyone with some programming knowledge can check out the source code, either here on GitHub or by extracting the addon file from the addon stores.
+You can also make improvements.
 > Considering the implementation, I am not aware of any risks.
 Efforts were made to prevent servers from abusing this addon to perform actions on the user's behalf.
 It does not require your username or password.
 All data is stored in your browser locally, with the API token being the only sensitive data.
 This token is **only** sent to your home server.
 No other data ever leaves your device.
-All requests are made from the background script, out-of-scope for for websites you visit.
+All requests are made from the background script, out-of-scope for websites you visit.

 ## Screenshots / GIFs
 v0.9.8